tinacms/tina.io/content/guides/tinacms/internationalization/guide.md

 ### Field-Based Localization

-In this approach, each localizad field contains nested values for multiple languages.
+In this approach, each localized field contains nested values for multiple languages.
 For example, a single Markdown file might look like this:

 ```json
 {